 Types of Police Response

-- The Telecommunicator may ask you a variety of questions to help Dispatchers determine the priority of the call and how many officers to send – Answering the questions will not delay police services.
+- The Telecommunicator may ask you a variety of questions to determine the priority of the call and the number of officers to send – Answering the questions will not delay police response

 - The more information you can provide the Telecommunicator, the better assistance we can provide and the more information we can give officers before they arrive on the scene

 - One of the last things the Telecommunicator will ask is if you want to be seen by the officer or be anonymous

 - Due to the high call volume for police response , the priority for each call is determined by its urgency.
 If an immediate response is needed, a police officer will be dispatched as soon as possible